Minmax-Regret $k$-Sink Location on a Dynamic Tree Network with Uniform Capacities: Introduction

-This result holds for both the discrete and continuous versions of the problem. \end{theorem}
+This result holds for both the discrete and continuous versions of the problem. \end{theorem} Note that for any fixed $k,$ this simplifies to $O(n^2 \log^7 n)$.

-We conclude by noting that Theorem \ref{thm:minmax}, similar to all the other results quoted on minmax-regret, assumes {\em uniform} capacity.
+We conclude by noting that Theorem \ref{thm:minmax}, similar to all the other results quoted on minmax-regret above with the exception of \cite{golin2022minmax}, assumes {\em uniform} capacity.
 This is because almost all results on minmax-regret have their own equivalent of Section \ref{sec:wcs}, proving that in their problem they only need to be concerned with a small number of worst-case scenarios.
-This ability to restrict scenarios has not been observed in the general capacity edge case and thus there does not seem an obvious approach to attacking the minmax-regret problem for general capacity edges.
+This ability to restrict scenarios has not been observed in the general capacity edge case for trees and thus there does not seem an obvious approach to attacking the minmax-regret problem for general capacity edges for trees.